Tazeffiro/League_of_Legends_Analyisis/README.md

 In the absense of statistics regarding the rate of karma mid vs karma support given there is a karma in the game, I will use the play rate for each role for the champion in question.
 Thus if karma playes 25% of her games mid, I will estimate P(karma mid) to be 25%.
 Such statisitcs may come in the future when I am able to collect data on a large number of games.

 ### Counter picks in Competitive
-Work in progress- Need to brush up on my understading of nash
+Work in progress- Need to brush up on my understading of Nash

 ## Possible Sources of Error